-- Ensure that the School's child protection policies are known, understood and used appropriately; - Ensure the School's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body regarding this; - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the School in this; and - Link with the local LSCP to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- Ensure that the School's child protection policies are known, understood and used appropriately; - Ensure the School's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body regarding this; - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the School in this; - Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on safeguarding; and - O Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and the senior leadership team.
+For example: ensuring that school staff know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.